 The compounding begins.
 Institutional knowledge means recommendations skip the context-setting and go straight to the insight.

-Project-based work isn’t enough.
+Project-based work is not enough.
 A full-time VP-level hire is more than you need right now.
-Fractional is the model built for exactly this gap.
+The fractional model is built for exactly this.